Skip to main content

 SCTCC Bias Incident Response Commitment

 St. Cloud Technical & Community College (SCTCC) is committed to providing the education, training, and support necessary for equitable participation in our society, economy, and democracy.
 We will create and maintain a welcoming, caring, inclusive, and engaging environment that fosters a sense of belonging and that is free of discrimination and harassment.
 Bias incidents undermine these efforts.
 They limit our ability to excel in teaching and learning, and service to our communities.
 They also impede free and open discourse and our ability to know and learn from one another.
-Biased and hateful expression cause harm and fractures in our communities that must be addressed.
+Biased and hateful expression causes harm and fractures in our communities that must be addressed.

 What is a bias incident?